jenseva/projected-data-demos/reproject_epsg4326_to_3412.md

     ## lon180   -4385774 3967157
     ## latitude -3924592 3401168

-## Get projected sea ice satellite data from ERDDAP
+## Get polar projected sea ice satellite data from ERDDAP

 Here we use a preconfigured ERDDAP data request url to access the NOAA Sea Ice Concentration CDR dataset from ERDDAP.
 For more information